Ankittiwari23/Blockchain_project/README.md

    - After completing their tasks, the user can log out from the application.
 This terminates their session and ensures that their EHR data remains secure.

 ## Algorithm for the process:
-1. Setting Up the Development Environment
+1. Setting Up the Development Environment<br>
-•	Install Node.js: Ensure that you have Node.js installed on your development machine as it's required for running various tools like Truffle and React.js.
+•	Install Node.js: Ensure that you have Node.js installed on your development machine as it's required for running various tools like Truffle and React.js.<br>
-2. Setting Up Ganache
+2. Setting Up Ganache<br>
-•	Install Ganache: Set up a local Ethereum blockchain for development using Ganache.
+•	Install Ganache: Set up a local Ethereum blockchain for development using Ganache.<br>
-•	Start Ganache: Run Ganache to create a local Ethereum network with test accounts, private keys, and predefined Ether balances.
+•	Start Ganache: Run Ganache to create a local Ethereum network with test accounts, private keys, and predefined Ether balances.<br>
-3. Writing the Smart Contract (Solidity)
+3. Writing the Smart Contract (Solidity)<br>
-•	Create a new Solidity file for the HealthRecord smart contract.
+•	Create a new Solidity file for the HealthRecord smart contract.<br>
-•	Define the data structures and functions within the smart contract for managing health records, access control, and data integrity.
+•	Define the data structures and functions within the smart contract for managing health records, access control, and data integrity.<br>
-•	Implement access control mechanisms to ensure only authorized users (patients and healthcare professionals) can access and modify records.
+•	Implement access control mechanisms to ensure only authorized users (patients and healthcare professionals) can access and modify records.<br>
-•	Compile the smart contract using the Solidity compiler.
+•	Compile the smart contract using the Solidity compiler.<br>
-4. Testing the Smart Contract (Truffle)
+4. Testing the Smart Contract (Truffle)<br>
-•	Use Truffle's testing framework to write test cases for the smart contract functions.
+•	Use Truffle's testing framework to write test cases for the smart contract functions.<br>
-•	Run tests to ensure the smart contract behaves as expected.
+•	Run tests to ensure the smart contract behaves as expected.<br>
-5. Deploying the Smart Contract (Truffle)
+5. Deploying the Smart Contract (Truffle)<br>
-•	Configure Truffle to connect to the Ganache blockchain.
+•	Configure Truffle to connect to the Ganache blockchain.<br>
-•	Deploy the HealthRecord smart contract to the local Ethereum network for testing purposes.
+•	Deploy the HealthRecord smart contract to the local Ethereum network for testing purposes.<br>
-6. Developing the React.js Frontend
+6. Developing the React.js Frontend<br>
 •	Create a new React.js project for the frontend.
 •	Build user-friendly interfaces for patients and healthcare professionals, including login and dashboard components.
 •	Integrate Web3.js into the frontend to enable interaction with the Ethereum blockchain and the deployed smart contract.
-8. User Authentication and Authorization
+8. User Authentication and Authorization<br>
 •	Implement user authentication mechanisms, allowing users to log in using their credentials or MFA.
-•	Ensure that only authorized users can access and manage health records.
+•	Ensure that only authorized users can access and manage health records.<br>
-•	Verify user permissions and access rights within the frontend application.
+•	Verify user permissions and access rights within the frontend application.<br>
-9. Retrieving and Adding Health Records
+9. Retrieving and Adding Health Records<br>
-•	Implement functionality for users to retrieve their existing health records from the blockchain.
+•	Implement functionality for users to retrieve their existing health records from the blockchain.<br>
-•	Allow users to add new records to their EHR, such as recent diagnoses, treatments, and test results.
+•	Allow users to add new records to their EHR, such as recent diagnoses, treatments, and test results.<br>
-•	Ensure that these operations trigger transactions to the smart contract for recording and retrieval.
+•	Ensure that these operations trigger transactions to the smart contract for recording and retrieval.<br>
-10. Handling User Sessions
+10. Handling User Sessions<br>
-•	Implement a session management system to allow users to log in and log out securely.
+•	Implement a session management system to allow users to log in and log out securely.<br>
-•	Ensure that logging out terminates the user's session and prevents unauthorized access.
+•	Ensure that logging out terminates the user's session and prevents unauthorized access.<br>
-11. Deployment
+11. Deployment<br>
-•	Once the application is fully tested, deploy the React.js frontend on a web server.
+•	Once the application is fully tested, deploy the React.js frontend on a web server.<br>
-•	Ensure that the smart contract is deployed to the main Ethereum network, making it accessible to real users.
+•	Ensure that the smart contract is deployed to the main Ethereum network, making it accessible to real users.<br>
-12. Ongoing Maintenance
+12. Ongoing Maintenance<br>
-•	Regularly update and maintain the smart contract and the frontend to address issues, enhance security, and add new features as needed.
+•	Regularly update and maintain the smart contract and the frontend to address issues, enhance security, and add new features as needed.<br>